 You can have liver cancer for months or years before developing any symptoms.
 Symptoms of liver cancer do not usually appear until the cancer has grown relatively large.
 As the cancer grows, it replaces liver cells or causes pressure in the veins to cause liver failure, ascites, or other signs of liver insufficiency.

 People with liver cancer may have these symptoms:

 Weight loss.
 Any unusual weight loss may be a symptom of liver cancer.

 Change in eating habits.
 A sudden lack of appetite that lasts for a long time or a feeling of being very full even after not eating very much may be signs of liver cancer.

 Lump or mass.
 An unexplained lump or mass in the upper-right side of the abdomen or in the stomach area may be a tumor growing on the liver.
 The abdomen may grow quickly if a tumor is present.

 Pain.
 Constant pain in the upper-right side of your abdomen or in your stomach area may be a sign that a tumor is growing inside your liver.
-The tumor may be pushing against another part of your body, causing pain.
+The tumor may be pushing against another part of your body, or it may spread to other organs (metastasize), causing pain.

 Swelling.
-Abdominal swelling or bloating may be a sign of liver cancer.
+Abdominal swelling, fluid in the legs from ascites, or bloating may be a sign of liver cancer.